ShuvaSSharma/ShuvaSSharma/README.md

 <h1 align="center">Hi 👋, I'm Shuvashis Sharma</h1>
 <h3 align="center">A passionate full-stack developer from New York City.</h3>

--  I’m currently working on **JoBa, a perky yet subtle online herbal teashop 🍵.**
+-  I’m currently working on **Jatri, a scheduling application that holds the plans for you vacation itinerary.**

 ---